RSVP weekly each Monday beginning at noon for the following Sunday.

 As we all know, various levels of government have published guidelines for “re-opening” our economy.
 However, those guidelines are not entirely consistent, and they orient more to business considerations rather than to churches’ operations.
 And that is significant, because we all know that among the many diverse segments of our society, the church is unique.
 We have a unique calling, a unique mission and a uniquely biblical source of truth.
 So your Session has submitted itself in its thinking on “re-opening” on our source of truth, the inerrant Word of God, the Scriptures.
 In that submission, we have noted especially the dual mandates of the two tablets of the Law: (1) how we relate to God (Ex.
 20:2-11) and (2) how we relate to each other (Ex.
 20:12-17).
 Within the first we have focused on how we worship, and within the second we have focused on how we care for each other – seeking in both the wisdom and discernment available only from above (Rom.
 12:2).
 That has been the framework of our thinking.

 We visualize embarking on an evolving 4 phase process, always subject to modification as we move into and through it with careful attention to what we learn as we go.

-As we see it, we are currently in Phase 1 – worshipping through recorded services while separated physically from one another and suspending other of our ministry activities such as Sunday School and City Group gatherings.
+As we see it, we are currently in Phase 1 – worshiping through recorded services while separated physically from one another and suspending other of our ministry activities such as Sunday School and City Group gatherings.
 Phase 2 will involve moving to multiple worship services with limited attendance and with livestreaming of each service.
-Details of the health protective measures that will apply in Phase 2 are set out in the “Principles and Details” section below.
+Details of the health protective measures that will apply in Phase 2 are set out in the “What to Expect FAQ”.
 The precise contours of the 3rd and 4th Phases will be defined as we learn our way through Phase 2 and see more clearly when and how to move into those next phases.

 What will Worship in Phase 2 look like?